This page provides an overview of compatibility mapping between Agent and Controller versions.

 Starting in 20.2, the AppDynamics language agents are backward-compatible with any 4.5.0 or later Controller, including Controllers using Calendar Versioning from 20.3 and higher.

-The Database Agent 20.7 is compatible only with version 4.5.2 or later.
+The Database Agent 20.7 or later is compatible only with the Controller version 4.5.2 or later.

 |Controller Release||Language Agent Release||Notes|